aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/macro-project/adding-vba-module-and-code-using-aspose-cells/_index.md

 ## **Adding VBA Module and Code using Aspose.Cells**

-The following sample code creates a new workbook and adds a new VBA Module and Macro Code and saves the output in the XLSM format.
-Once, you will open the output XLSM file in Microsoft Excel and click the **Developer > Visual Basic** menu commands, you will see a module named "TestModule" and inside it, you will see the following macro code.
+The following sample code creates a new workbook, adds a new VBA module and macro code, and saves the output in the XLSM format.
+Once you open the output XLSM file in Microsoft Excel and click the **Developer > Visual Basic** menu commands, you will see a module named "TestModule" and, inside it, the following macro code.

 {{< highlight java >}}